Share tokens instead of IDs

 4. i just told you!

-Given the limitations and risks exposed by leaking IDs, a better approach is to share tokens.
+Given how poorly raw IDs travel across service boundaries, a better approach is to share tokens.
 Generate tokens that are externally-sharable, and do not leak information about the entity storage.
 This article shares a strategy for using sequential entity IDs to generate compact, non-enumerable, type-prefixed tokens.

 Instead, we prefer to share tokens...